island-lang/island-lang.github.io/README.md

 1. Operations inducing clear impact on the external environment. e.g. writing to a file, moving a robot arm, displaying information on the monitor etc.
 2. Operations that only observe or query information from the larger computing environment (e.g. reading an open file or screen pixel data) as well as operations that are unpredictable by nature (measuring time, reading data from a hardware random number generator etc).

 We can roughly classify the first class as "strong", since they clearly impact the system and the user at large.
-The second class could be described as "weak" in the sense that it doesn't actually "do" anything - they pose no reasonable risk aside from requiring a minor amount of computing resources.
+The second class could be described as "weak" in the sense that it doesn't actually "do" anything - they pose no "risk" aside from requiring a minor amount of computing resources.

 The Island language provides an optional way to explicitly mark those weaker scopes, albeit these are open to the developers' own judgment to be marked as such: